/*

 * Alters the internal state of this IIOMetadata

-* object from a tree of XML DOM Node
+* object from a tree of XML DOM Nodes whose syntax

 * is defined by the given metadata format.
 The previous state is